 ‘We want to be a doorway for others to know about native and indigenous ingredients,’ says Joe.
 ‘We continually ask ourselves what it is to be a Thai chef today.
 We strive for a better understanding of Thai ingredients as well as the local wisdom and its traditions.’

 Each of Bangkok’s best newbies sports something unique.
 At Saawaan, beef salads, crab fat dips, grilled pork neck and spicy-sour soups are reinvented as delicate tasting portions.
 Sorn applies painstaking attention to detail to the bold, fiery flavours of southern Thailand.
 Fish is lightly charcoal-grilled for added smokiness while soups are stewed for hours using specially selected beef bones.
-Karmakamet Conveyance, which is due to reopen mid-year in Sukhumvit, takes a whimsical approach with dishes based on memories and places.
+Karmakamet Conveyance takes a whimsical approach with dishes based on memories and places.

-While the new breed of chefs is focused on change and introducing a modern, individualistic spin, they also emphasise the importance of Thai culinary traditions.
+While the new breed of chefs in Bangkok’s restaurants is focused on change and introducing a modern, individualistic spin, they also emphasise the importance of Thai culinary traditions.

 ‘Thailand has always been a country rich in craftsmanship,’ says Jutamas ‘Som’ Theantae, head chef at Karmakamet Conveyance.
 ‘You can see that in the detail in traditional artworks and dance costumes.
 Maybe that’s why there has been a reluctance to experiment in the past.
 But these days we are much more modernised, and I think that’s the reason chefs are more creative.’

 This story was originally published in June 2019 and updated in September 2020